-- Cigarettes and alcoholic beverages manufactured in Brazil intended exclusively for sale abroad; - Cigarettes of a brand not commercialized in the country of origin; - Replicas of firearms; - Species of wild fauna without a technical opinion and license; - Aquatic species for ornamental and agricultural purposes without permission from the competent authority; - Counterfeit and/or pirated products; - Products containing genetically modified organisms; - Agrochemicals, their components, and related products; - Goods offensive to morals, decency, health, or public order; - and Narcotic substances or drugs.
+- Cigarettes and alcoholic beverages manufactured in Brazil intended exclusively for sale abroad; - Cigarettes of a brand not commercialized in the country of origin; - Replicas of firearms; - Species of wild fauna without a technical opinion and license; - Aquatic species for ornamental and agricultural purposes without permission from the competent authority; - Counterfeit and/or pirated products; - Products containing genetically modified organisms; - · Agrochemicals, their components, and related products; - Goods offensive to morals, decency, health, or public order; - and Narcotic substances or drugs. - Prohibited Goods according to Management Administrative Controlling Departments (e.g.: Sanitary Agency, Agriculture, Army) - Prohibited items according to Correios (Brazilian post office company) or Courrier companies - Goods prohibited in air transport.